 Occasionally, documents may become inadvertently misplaced or deleted, which can render them difficult to retrieve.
 Fortunately, two primary methods exist for relocating such documents: employing the search feature and consulting audit logs.

-Search Feature
+Search Features

 The search feature enables users to locate items by searching for a variety of criteria, including: name, text contained within, profile information, document creator, comments associated with the document, and the document's file path.
 You can access the search feature through the search bar in the top of the center pane.
 The following short animated clip demonstrates how I can relocate my file named 'fruit.txt'.